 Ultimately, these diversions are only temporary, and some of them are empty, or even harmful.
 And when we're constantly looking for variety and excitement, we need to keep upping the ante.
 We always need something new and different.
 After all, we live in a culture that relies on keeping us in a constant state of desire.
 At some point we can no longer tolerate a quiet evening or weekend, because it's "boring."

 I'm sure you've seen children and teens who are in constant need of entertainment and stimulation.
 Most of their waking hours are scheduled.
-They get constant snacks and new toys, play adult-organized sports or take classes every afternoon, attend over-the-top birthday parties every weekend, play video games or watch TV, or if all else fails, sit for hours with their cell phones and surf social media or chat sites.
-They complain of boredom, and seem to hate to be at home.
+They get constant snacks and new toys, play adult-organized sports or take classes every afternoon, attend over-the-top birthday parties every weekend, play video games or watch TV, or if all else fails, sit for hours with their cell phones and surf social media.
+They complain of boredom and seem to hate to be at home.
 They have great difficulty finding something to do on their own.
 They never just play outside or color a picture or pet the dog.

 These kids have been entertained.
 They're not lacking for distraction, amusement, playthings, or activities.
 But they lack imagination.
 They can't take the initiative.
 They're dependent on outside stimulation.
 They're constantly buying things, or nagging for things to be bought for them.
 They have no patience for solving problems, and they absolutely cannot tolerate being thoughtful or alone.